bitmovin/bitmovin-player-react-native/README.md

 });
 ```

-#### Supported picture-in-picture events
+#### Supported Picture in Picture events

-The supported picture-in-picture events on `PlayerView` are:
+The supported Picture in Picture events on `PlayerView` are:

 - `onPictureInPictureEnter`
 - `onPictureInPictureExit`